nvi-inc/fs-vgos/fs-vgos.md

 Setting Up Password-less Log Transfers
 --------------------------------------

+> *EH:* replace with new CDDIS transfer set-up procedure

 Currently we are using FTP to transfer log files to CDDIS.
 This is will change in the future.
 For now, add the following line to the `~/.netrc` file: